dharnesh13600/COMP47360-G1-Reseach_Practicum/README.md

 - **Error Tracking**: Comprehensive error handling and reporting
 - **Cache Analytics**: Monitor cache hit rates and performance

+### CI/CD Pipelines
+We use Jenkins to fully automate build, test, containerization and deploy steps for both frontend and backend services.
+The Docker images are created and stored in Google Artifact Registry(AR) and deployeed in Google Kubernetes Engine.

 ## The Team

 - **Backend Team Lead**: Mark Tully